Nurse Salaries By State + the Highest Paying States For RNs

 Registered Nurse Salary Factors

 The salaries by state listed above represent an average across all types of nurses.
-So, depending on your specialty, place of work, level of experience, degree, and many other factors, you'll see some variances in how much you can expect to earn.
+So, depending on your specialty, place of work, level of experience, degree, and many other factors, you'll see variances in how much you can expect to earn.
 Here are some of the things you should keep in mind that can impact how much you make:

 1. Types of Nurses